 What do you do to ensure my student's safety?

 Generally, Pratt is a safe place, but crime may happen anywhere.
 You can educate your student about safety on and around the campus community by teaching your student ways to keep property safe (such as taking portable electronics with them at all times, locking doors, and locking bikes), and by letting them know that personal and property safety are individual responsibilities.
-Additional campus safety information is available online here.
+View additional campus safety information.

 Campus and Student Life